QuantEcon/lecture-source-jl/rst_files/more_julia/need_for_speed.rst

 Below, we'll use the ``@btime`` macro it exports to evaluate the performance of Julia code

-As mentioned in an :doc:`earlier lecture <testing>`, we can also save benchmark results to a file and guard against performance regressions in code
+As mentioned in an :doc:`earlier lecture <../more_julia/testing>`, we can also save benchmark results to a file and guard against performance regressions in code

 For more, see the package docs